 Meditation – The meditation techniques learned at a Tools for Inner Peace retreat aim to develop the ability to observe thought patterns and feelings without being caught up in them.
 Meditation brings greater self-understanding, reduces tension and increases clarity of thinking.

 These techniques—both separately and in combination—nourish and strengthen the parasympathetic nervous system so that the relaxation response becomes our normal mode.
 They are a pathway to inner peace.

-The integral yoga taught at Tools for Inner Peace is based on an authentic tradition of yoga that can be traced back to Adi Shankaracharya (788-820 AD), with roots in the ancient spiritual culture of Vedanta and Tantra.
+The yoga taught at Tools for Inner Peace is based on an authentic tradition that can be traced back to Adi Shankaracharya (788-820 AD), with roots in the ancient spiritual culture of Vedanta and Tantra.
 Inspired by Swami Sivananda (1887-1963) his disciples, Swami Satyananda (1923-2009) foremost among them, developed the modernised, integral system of yoga as it is taught today.
 Drawing on the various branches of yoga, including hatha yoga, raja yoga, karma yoga, bhakti yoga and jnana yoga, it is a balanced system that develops all aspects of the personality.

 ‘Yoga is a system of Integral Education, not only of the Body and Mind or the Intellect, but also of the ‘Inner Spirit’.
 It is a complete method of overhauling the human personality.’

 – Swami Sivananda Saraswati